Need Help? Give us a call.

-You can typically expect to pay more up front; however, keep in mind that contract workers are fully responsible their own expenses, including all taxes.
-This means you have no obligation for federal, state, or local taxes, social security or Medicare benefits, Worker’s Compensation insurance, or unemployment taxes.
-All tax filing is the responsibility of the independent contractor.
+You can typically expect to pay more up front; however, keep in mind that contract workers are fully responsible for their own expenses, including all taxes.
+This means you have no obligation for federal, state, or local taxes, social security or Medicare benefits, worker’s compensation insurance, or unemployment taxes.
+All tax filing is the responsibility of the contract worker.

 As the employer of a 1099 contractor, your only responsibility is to pay the contractor’s fees as invoiced, then supply a Form-1099 each January detailing payments made.

 Beyond the simple facts of when and how money changes hands, tax withholdings, and other surface-level costs, working with contract vs. full-time workers will involve additional management and opportunity costs that might be less obvious.